SebasMBK/SunglassesHubETL/README.md

 # SunglassesHubETL
 *This project is for demonstrating knowledge of Data Engineering tools and concepts and also learning in the process*

-This Pipeline will extract data from [Sunglasseshut](https://www.sunglasshut.com) web page that will be sinked into a Power BI dashboard.
+This Pipeline extracts data from [Sunglasseshut](https://www.sunglasshut.com) web page that will be sinked into a Power BI dashboard.

 The tools that were used for this project are the following:
 - Azure Cloud for hosting the infraestructure.